Demiton

 Before the cost argument: Australia is not being lapped by one country.

 The Open Contracting Partnership Data Registry lists more than 100 publishers from over 50 national and sub-national governments.
-Australia is not on it.
-Not federal, not a single state, not a single agency.
+No Australian state government is on it.
+The federal AusTender OCDS API exists but is not formally registered as an OCP publisher.
+NSW's archived entry is flagged as discontinued.

 NSW had the answer and switched it off

-NSW Treasury ran an OCDS-compliant API for seven years.
+NSW Treasury ran an OCDS-compliant API from 2018 to March 2025.
 Bulk JSON downloads, full procurement lifecycle, used by researchers, journalists, and us.

 In March 2025, during the migration from NSW eTendering to buy.nsw, NSW switched it off.
 The static archive sits frozen on the OCP Data Registry, 2005 to February 2025, flagged "no longer updated by the publisher."
 No explanation.
 No roadmap.